LaMonte Wade Jr Player Props: Giants vs. Diamondbacks

 LaMonte Wade Jr At The Plate

+- Wade leads San Francisco with an OBP of .394 this season while batting .263 with 60 walks and 44 runs scored.

-- Among the qualifying hitters in baseball, he ranks 47th in batting average, seventh in on-base percentage, and 95th in slugging.
+- Among qualifying hitters in MLB, he ranks 55th in batting average, seventh in on-base percentage, and 99th in slugging.

-- Wade has had at least one RBI in 22.7% of his games this year (20 of 88), with more than one RBI five times (5.7%).
-He has also accounted for three or more of his team's runs in two contests.
+- Wade has driven home a run in 20 games this year (22.5%), including more than one RBI in 5.6% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.